mbta/dotcom/README.md

 Welcome to [Dotcom](https://www.notion.so/mbta-downtown-crossing/Dotcom-6aa7b0f0258446a197d35b1f05d90e96).
 There are more [details and background information in this Notion document](https://www.notion.so/mbta-downtown-crossing/Engineering-db62977f905347bab6fe94a2249a8a05), but read on to get started on your setup!

 1. Request a V3 API key at https://api-dev.mbtace.com/.
-Note that, at any given time, the site may not be compatible with the very latest API version - as of Jan 2021 the site is using API version `2019-07-01`.
-After receiving an API key, you may need to edit the version of your key to match the site's API version.
+After getting an API key, it's customary to click "request increase" for your key's 'Per-Minute Limit'.

 1. Install [Homebrew](https://docs.brew.sh/Installation.html):
     ```